DevS0ni/DSA456-DataStructures-and-Algorithms/README.md

     to implement parts of the standard language libraries.
   * Furthermore, the course also introduces to computational theory and provide a fundamental background to computer science concepts.
-  * Gain a handsome knowledge on all of the topics of Data Structures & Algorithms namely-
+  * Gained a handsome knowledge on all of the topics of Data Structures & Algorithms namely-
      - Intro to Data Structures & Algorithms.

      - Introduction to Python & Basics of Python.